mermaidpurse/wrapsher/docs/functions.md

 is created of type `type/vector`, enabling you to write `vector.new()` or (equivalently) `new(vector)`.

-See [modules-types.md](./modules-types.md) for more discussion of how types work.
+See [Modules and Types](./modules-types.md) for more discussion of how types work.

 If there is no function implemented against the type, then Wrapsher